jcollard/ChessAppDevlog/README.md

    step 2 which I was dying to remove.
 After getting the general OO design working, I was able to refactor all of the global state and replace it with calls to the `GameState` object that I had been slowly building up.

-5. Finally, I went through and performed a variety of stylistic refactors that were mostly insignificant but made me happy.

 ## Part 1: Building an Input / Output Test